arangodb/arangojs/docs/Drivers/JS/Reference/Collection/DocumentCollection.md

     some network traffic.

   - **overwrite**: `boolean` (Default: `false`)

+    {% hint 'warning' %}
+    This option is only available when targeting ArangoDB v3.4.0 and later.
+    {% endhint %}

     If set to true, the insert becomes a replace-insert.
 If a document with the same \_key already exists the new document is not rejected with unique